mdraminski/CytoMeth/README.md

 <!---
 CytoMeth is a tool that processes methylation data designed to deal with paired-end data sequencing from Illumina.
 -->
-CytoMeth tool compiles a set of open source software named in the Roche pipeline guidelines to perform SeqCap Epi data analysis.
-The pipe includes read quality assessment, read filtering, mapping to a reference genome, removal of PCR duplicates, assessment of coverage statistics, analyse methylation and variant calling and filtering as well as some additional functionalities added to improve the process and facilitate obtaining the processed results.
-Here, to obtain methylomes for brain tumor samples we used SeqCap Epi CpGiant Methylation panel and performed bisulphite conversion followed by Illumina NGS sequencing and CytoMeth tool analysis.
+CytoMeth - easy to use tool compiles a set of open source software named originally in the Roche pipeline guidelines to automatically perform full SeqCap Epi data analysis.
+The pipe includes: reads quality assessment, reads filtering, mapping to a reference genome, removal of PCR duplicates, assessment of coverage statistics, analyse methylation and variant calling and filtering as well as some additional functionalities added to improve the process and facilitate obtaining the processed results.
+Moreover unlike the original pipeline the current version implements a secondary mapper (BS-Snper) that additionally performs SNP calling process.
+In the fully prepared environment a user needs to provide sequencing reads in the form of two FASTQ files and set up configuration parameters by editing the default ‘config.yml’ file.

 ## Table of contents
 * [Installation](#installation)